Teatre Victòria: 21st century

 In 2016, the musical Scaramouche premiered at the theatre.
 In 2019, the Catalan production of Spring Awakening (El despertar de la primavera) in Catalan was praised by Anna Rosa Cisquella.

 In June 2019, the theatre was purchased by Antonio Díaz, an illusionist who goes by the alias "El Mago Pop" from Tres per Tres, who managed the theatre from 1986.

 During the COVID-19 pandemic, the Teatre Victòria lost viewers.
 However El Mago Pop's show Nada es imposible (English: "Nothing is impossible"), airing in 2020, became the most watched show in the world during the pandemic.

+On 16th February 2026, the team behind the Catalan-language comedy sketch show Polonia hosted its 20th anniversary gala at the Teatre Victòria, with special guest cameos including Spanish Prime Minister Pedro Sanchez and former Catalan President Artur Mas, in which the event was then recorded and later broadcast on Thursday 19th February on the Catalan tv channel TV3.